George Whitworth Honors

 HN 400HHonors Exhibition1

 Below is a sampling of courses fulfilling different categories.
-For full options, please speak with your Honor's Program advisor.
+For full options, please speak with your Honors Advisor.

 Honors Courses in Belief Inquiry Group